starfederation/datastar-restructure-interim/code/php/sdk/README.md

 // Creates a new `ServerSentEventGenerator` instance.
 $sse = new ServerSentEventGenerator();

-// Merges a fragment into the DOM.
+// Merges HTML fragments into the DOM.
 $sse->mergeFragments('<div></div>', [
     'selector' => '#my-div',
     'mergeMode' => FragmentMergeMode::Append,